- Home

 On this page:

 A double-glazed IGU typically consists of two sheets of glass spaced apart, typically with a hollow aluminium frame that is sealed to both panes.
-The space between the panes may contain dry air, or be a partial vacuum, or be filled with a gas such as argon or krypton.
+The space between the panes may contain dry air or be filled with argon gas.

 IGUs can limit heat transfer by:

-Heat transfer through windows can be reduced by using argon or krypton gas between the panes of double glazing.
+Heat transfer through windows can be reduced by using argon gas between the panes of double or triple glazing.

 Argon gas is a low-cost, clear, non-toxic, naturally occurring gas with a lower thermal conductance than air.
-Use of argon between glazing panes instead of air can reduce the amount of heat conducted across the gap and improve the R-value performance by approximately 15%.
+Use of argon between glazing panes instead of air can reduce the amount of heat conducted across the gap and improve the R-value of the glazing by 5–20%.

-In addition to improving the thermal performance of windows, IGUs also provide other benefits such as reducing condensation, reducing noise transmission, and reducing the need for drapes or curtains (although these should still be installed for use on cold nights).
+In addition to improving the thermal performance of windows, IGUs also provide other benefits such as reducing condensation (where there is a thermal break in the frame in aluminium frames), reducing noise transmission, and reducing the need for drapes or curtains (although these should still be installed for use on cold nights).

 Solar control glazing